Our Health Program

 Guiding practitioners to recovery through monitoring

 The Council’s Monitoring Team proactively monitors practitioners who are in the Health Program to ensure they are complying with their conditions.
-This may include drug testing, regular reviews or assessments.
+This may include drug or alcohol testing, regular reviews or assessments.
 The practitioner is expected to comply fully with any conditions so as to assure the Council that they pose no risk to the public.

 What happens when a doctor breaches a Health Program condition?

-If a doctor on the program who is wilfully and continually in breach of conditions, the Council may convene urgent section 150 proceedings which can result in a tightening of conditions or temporary suspension.
+If a doctor on the program is wilfully and continually in breach of conditions, the Council may convene urgent section 150 proceedings which can result in a tightening of conditions or temporary suspension.

 The Council may also refer the doctor to the Health Care Complaints Commission for investigation, which can lead to a prosecution in the NSW Civil and Administrative Tribunal.
 The Tribunal has the power to cancel a doctor’s medical registration.